Water and Atmospheric Moisture

 b.
 Moist Adiabatic Rate (MAR)

 Eventually a rising, unstable air parcel (adiabat) may cool to its dew point temperature (remember, the air is cooling at 10°C as it rises, and cooler air can hold less water vapour).
+Eventually the air may cool to dew point temperature.
 At the dew point temperature, the air parcel is at 100% RH.
 Condensation begins to occur.
 This takes the form of water droplets forming in the atmosphere – clouds!

-As this condensation occurs, the latent heat of vaporisation (540 calories per 1 g) is released.
+As this condensation occurs, the latent heat of condensation (540 calories per 1 g) is released.
 This release of heat energy reduces the lapse rate.

 The average moist adiabatic rate is 6°C/1000m.
 Note, the DAR only applies in rising, unstable air!
 And, only when the rising, unstable air is at or below the dew point temperature!

 So … imagine the air at sea level is 20ºC.
 The air is rising, being pushed up and over a mountain.
-The dew point temperature (the temperature at which condensation would occur [RH would be 100%]) is 0ºC (remember, no moisture is being added, but cooler air can hold less water than warmer air).
+We’ll say that the dew point temperature (the temperature at which condensation would occur [RH would be 100%]) is 0ºC (remember, no moisture is being added, but cooler air can hold less water than warmer air).

 - at 1000 m above sea level, the air temperature will be 10ºC (it drops at the DAR because it is above the dew point temperature)